 Freight Outlook: What’s Coming Next in 2025?

-A vital cog in the national supply chain, the U.S. trucking sector spent much of 2024 navigating a complex landscape thanks to shifting dynamics and evolving challenges.
+A vital cog in the national supply chain, the U.S. trucking industry spent much of 2024 navigating a complex landscape thanks to shifting dynamics and evolving challenges.
 The industry has shown resilience in the face of recent economic fluctuations, high inflation rates, and shrinking consumer bank accounts, but it’s also had to contend with transportation-specific roadblocks like rising fuel costs, new regulatory burdens and a persistent driver shortage.

 Lingering Issues to Fix